burnhc/console-battleship/README.md

 Battleship game that can be played in the terminal.

 Battleship V1 was built when I was first exposed to programming.
-I decided to recreate it in Battleship V2 after 4 years of formal computer science education to compare how my programming style has developed.
+I decided to recreate it in Battleship V2 after 4 years to compare how my programming style has developed.

 Note: The game prompts appear buggy on Windows CMD.